 Cancer

-The American Cancer Institute reports that studies done in laboratories, some using animals, indicate coenzyme Q10 may help the body fight infection and certain cancers.
+The American Cancer Institute reports that studies done in laboratories, some using animals, indicate that coenzyme Q10 may help the body fight infection and certain cancers.
 In the lab, coenzyme Q10 stopped concentrations of cancer cells from growing.
 It also helped protect the hearts of animals given an anticancer chemotherapy drug called doxorubicin, which can damage heart muscles.
 Studies still need to be done to prove effectiveness in humans.

 Migraines